CSCfi/csc-user-guide/docs/support/wn/training-new.md

 computing environment.
 By carefully selecting the most appropriate technology stack, your jobs will idle less in the queue, IO-operations will be more efficient and the performance of the whole HPC system will remain stable and fast for all users.
-To this end, the page presents flow charts and tables that will help you narrow down the most appropriate tools for your use case.
+To this end, the page presents flow charts that will help you narrow down the most appropriate tools for your use case.

 ## New guide for getting started with machine learning at CSC, 8.4.2022